How to Propose an Action in OpenGov (Governance v2)¶

 - Select the account from which you want to submit the preimage

 - Choose the pallet you want to interact with and the dispatchable function (or action) to propose.
 The action you choose will determine the fields that need to fill in the following steps.
-In this case, it is the assetManager pallet and the registerLocalAsset extrinsic
+In this case, it is the system pallet and the remark extrinsic

 - Enter any additional fields required for the extrinsic to be dispatched.
-For this example, Alice is the creator, Bob is the owner, isSufficient is set to No, and the minBalance is 0
+For this example, you can enter the remark in hex or ascii format

 - Copy the preimage hash.
 This represents the proposal.
 You will use this hash when submitting the actual proposal